adityab/turbulence/doc/apiref.rst

 ^^^^^^^^^^^^^^^

 Registers a new schema (XML Schema or OWL/RDFS Ontology file) with Turbulence.
-The schema can be submitted in the POST body or as a URL.
+The schema can be submitted in the POST body as an URL.
 Although this is not absolutely necessary to be called before `Post data`_, it is RECOMMENDED to speed up `Post data`_.